-- Temporary Markdown – Possibly the most familiar pricing method marketers use to generate sales is to offer a temporary markdown or “sale” pricing.
-These markdowns are normally for a specified period of time the conclusion of which will result in the product being raised back to the normal selling price.
+- Temporary Markdown – Possibly the most familiar pricing method marketers use to generate sales is to offer a temporary markdown or “on-sale” pricing.
+These markdowns are normally for a specified period of time, the conclusion of which will result in the product being raised back to the normal selling price.

-- Permanent Markdown – Unlike the temporary markdown where the price will eventually be raised back to a higher price, the permanent markdown is intended to move the product out of inventory.
-This type of markdown is used to remove old products that: are perishable and close to being out of date (e.g., donuts); are an older model and must be sold to make room for new models; or are products that the marketer no longer wishes to sell.
+- Permanent Markdown – Unlike the temporary markdown, where the price will eventually be raised back to a higher price, the permanent markdown is intended to move the product out of inventory.
+This type of markdown is used to remove old products that are: perishable and close to being out of date (e.g., donuts); older models that must be sold to make room for new models; or products that the marketer no longer wishes to sell.